Euclideon/vaultclient/docs/UserGuide.md

 > View Mouse Pivot bindings in the [input and controls](#input-and-controls) menu in settings.

 I closed the settings window and Scene Explorer how do I display them?
-> Select [Window](#windows-menu) from the top menu and check that the window you are missing is unticked.
-An unticked window means that it won't display.
-If it is unticked, check it and the window that you want should display.
-If it does not, press `Restore Defaults` from the [System menu](#system-menu).
+> Select [Window](#windows-menu) from the top menu and confirm that the missing window is unticked; an unticked window means that it won't display.
+If it is unticked, click it with the left-mouse button.
+The window should display.
+If it does not, press `Restore Defaults` from the [System menu](#system-menu) to return the Euclideon Vault Client interface to its default settings.

 What is the Name and Light next to my license name mean?
+> The **name** is the username you used to log into the Euclideon Vault Client interface.<br> The **light** represents your connection status:
+>- Green is good and indicates that you are connected and actively working
+>- Yellow indicates that you haven't been using the interface for >30 seconds.
+>- Red indicates that you haven't engaged with the interface for more than 60 seconds and have been disconnected.
+>  - Red can also point to hindered services, such as network connectivity issues.
+>
-> Status of License, which license is being used, and how recently your license has synced with the Euclideon Vault.
+>Other useful information includes the license type you are using and how recently your license has synced with the Euclideon Vault Server.
-> Green = Good, Yellow = >30 second disconnected, Red = >60 seconds disconnected (Services may be hindered).

-My 3d object is hidden behind a tile map, how do I see it?
+My 3d object is hidden behind a map tile, how do I see it?
 > Changing the Transparency or the Blending in [Maps and Elevation](#maps-and-elevation) may make it easier to see your object, using a combination of these for varied affect.

 I keep getting the "logged out" screen, how do I fix this issue?